 It’s not that my opinion on the fact that Macs are overpriced changed.
 On the contrary I am even more aware of that fact, now that I am a Mac user.
 The change was however necessary, and I discovered that there are a lot of similarities to Mac computers when compared to my other favourite Operating System, Linux.

 For those who know me well, it is no secret that I am a big fan of the Linux Operating System and have a huge disdain for Windows.
 The disdain for Windows is well described in a previous blog post titled , 10 Years Of Linux and I Haven’t Looked Back.
-This blog post was written back in 2018.
+That blog post was written back in 2018.

 At the time of writing the post, I had been using Linux almost exclusively for about 10 years.
 Back then, it took me a long while to completely let go of Windows: because, well, change does not come easy.
 Although it took me a while to completely let go of Windows, I rarely used it.
 It just took up space on my computer in a dual-boot configuration.

 I was essentially a die-hard Linux user, with Linux Mint as my go-to Linux Distro.
 That makes it about 14 years of exclusive Linux use until the beginning of 2022.
-After such a long time on Linux, I have discovered something new, and it is time to move on to better things.
+After such a long time on Linux, I have discovered something new, and it is time to move on to new things.
 I strongly believe that we cannot progress if we insist on staying the same.

 The philosophy behind Mac OS and Linux could not be more diametrically opposed.
 There are similarities, but in essence of philosophy, the two Operating Systems could not be more different.
 Technically however, there is a lot of common ground between the two.